adamtornhill/code-maat/README.md

              analysis/entities.clj,   apt,     72,      24
              ...

+Another ownership view is to consider the effort spent by individual authors on the different entities in the system.
+This analysis is run by the `-a entity-effort` option.
+The analysis gives us the following table:

+             entity,                author, author-revs, total-revs
+             analysis/authors.clj,     apt,           5,         10
+             analysis/authors.clj,     qew,           3,         10
+             analysis/authors.clj,      jt,           1,         10
+             analysis/authors.clj,     apt,           1,         10
+             ...

 This information may be a useful guide to find the right author to discuss functionality and potential refactoringswith.
-Note that the ownership is calculated on churn alone and is sensitive to the same biases.
+Just note that the ownership metrics are sensitive to the same biases as the churn metrics; they're both heuristics and no absolute truths.

 ### Intermediate results